apache/oozie/docs/src/site/markdown/AG_Install.md

  Options: -inputwar INPUT_OOZIE_WAR
           -outputwar OUTPUT_OOZIE_WAR
           [-hadoop HADOOP_VERSION HADOOP_PATH]
-          [-extjs EXTJS_PATH]
           [-jars JARS_PATH] (multiple JAR path separated by ':')
           [-secureWeb WEB_XML_PATH] (path to secure web.xml)
 ```

 The original `oozie.war` file is in the Oozie server installation directory.

-After the Hadoop JARs and the ExtJS library has been added to the `oozie.war` file Oozie is ready to run.
+After the Hadoop JARs has been added to the `oozie.war` file Oozie is ready to run.

 Delete any previous deployment of the `oozie.war` from the servlet container (if using Tomcat, delete
 `oozie.war` and `oozie` directory from Tomcat's `webapps/` directory)

-Deploy the prepared `oozie.war` file (the one that contains the Hadoop JARs and the ExtJS library) in the
+Deploy the prepared `oozie.war` file (the one that contains the Hadoop JARs) in the
 servlet container (if using Tomcat, copy the prepared `oozie.war` file to Tomcat's `webapps/` directory).

 **IMPORTANT:** Only one Oozie instance can be deployed per Tomcat instance.